 How much homework is sent home each week?

-Parents are not expected to know Chinese so we do not send home any homework for Chinese in the younger grades.
+We do not send home any homework for Chinese in the younger grades.
 Everyone takes home a Math Squared workbook each week.
 Kindergarteners can expect to take home an occasional assignment for English class.
 First graders will have a weekly spelling packet.
-Older students will have occasional projects, as well, but overall the homework load is very light.
+Older students will have occasional projects, but overall the homework load is very light.